lib-map/guide-digitizing/index.md

 ![Select](images/Select.PNG)

 3. After the features have been selected, click **Merge** in the bottom right hand corner of the *Modify Features* pane.
-The features are now merged into one feature.
+The features are now merged into one single polygon.

 ![Merge 2](images/Merge2.PNG)